JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 * [GitLab.com](https://about.gitlab.com/) / [GitLab CE/EE](https://about.gitlab.com/install/ce-or-ee/)
 * [Bitbucket Cloud](https://bitbucket.org/product/)

-This integration requires creating a dedicated application on the VCS provider's side and a _connection_ in TeamCity.
+This integration requires creating a dedicated application on the VCS hosting provider's side and a _connection_ in TeamCity.
 You can find detailed instructions on how to configure a connection [here](integrating-teamcity-with-vcs-hosting-services.md).
 To enable authentication with each of the listed providers, a system administrator needs to activate a respective [authentication module](authentication-modules.md).
 If any of these modules is enabled on your server, users will see its icon above the login form:

 <img src="oauth.png" alt="Authentication with VCS hosting provider"/>

 To sign in as an external user, you need to click this icon and, after the redirect, approve the TeamCity application in your external account.
 If successful, you will be signed in back to TeamCity.
-If a user with your VCS account's email is registered in TeamCity, you will be authenticated as this user.
+If a user with your external account's email is registered in TeamCity, you will be authenticated as this user.
 Otherwise, TeamCity will create a new user profile (unless this option is manually disabled).
 To be automatically recognized by TeamCity, users can also connect their profiles to external accounts in __My Settings & Tools__.

 Admins can map TeamCity users with external accounts and limit providers' groups/organizations/workspaces whose members can access the server.